What is Zeaxanthin?

 As lutein and zeaxanthin are chemically very similar, their values in foods are often quoted together.
 For instance, 1 cup of cooked spinach contains 29.8 mg of lutein and zeaxanthin (x).
 What that doesn’t tell you, though, is that practically all of that is lutein.
 This can make it hard to monitor your consumption levels of these two substances.
 If you want to ensure you are getting a specific amount of both these nutrients, choosing to use zeaxanthin powder can give you peace of mind.

 Zeaxanthin Side Effects

-The only reported side effect has been that in a small number of cases.
+The only reported side effect has been in a small number of cases.
 Extremely high levels of zeaxanthin taken over a long period of time can cause yellowing of the skin.
-This is not in any way dangerous and is only a reversible cosmetic change.
+This is not in any way dangerous and is a reversible cosmetic change.